-All City employees have the right to appeal adverse disciplinary actions to the next level supervisor up to and including the City Manager.
-If a disciplinary action is overturned at any level, the employee shall be granted back-pay or be re-instated to previous position with back-pay if the disciplinary action had resulted in a loss of pay or job status (other than termination of employment).
-The decision of the City Manager shall be final authority to the disciplinary appeal process.
+All City employees have the right to appeal adverse disciplinary actions to the next level supervisor, up to and including the City Manager.
+If a disciplinary action is overturned at any level, the employee shall be granted back pay or be re-instated to a previous position with back pay if the disciplinary action had resulted in a loss of pay or job status (other than termination of employment).
+The City Manager's decision shall be the final decision in the disciplinary appeal process.